Virginia Statement of Tenant Rights and Responsibilities 2026: VRLTA Guide

 Retaliatory Eviction Prohibition:

-Virginia Code §55.1-1241 prohibits landlords from evicting or increasing rent in retaliation for tenants:
+Virginia Code §55.1-1258 prohibits landlords from evicting, threatening possession, increasing rent, or decreasing services in retaliation for tenants:

 - Complaining to authorities about code violations